bar1 bar2 bar3

 Commodities hedging strategies in US and LatAm markets

-Whilst inflation is trending downwards at 3.3 percent – close to the historical average, inflationary pressures persist in markets, not least supply disruption, demand risks, dollar strength and trade tariffs.
+Whilst US inflation is trending downwards and close to the historical average, inflationary pressures persist in markets, not least supply disruption, demand risks, dollar strength and trade tariffs.
 Commodities prices have spiked in different markets, creating an environment of price volatility and uncertainty.
 To de-risk markets, treasurers and business partners are in a constant process of reviewing hedging strategies and derivative markets to stabilise and lock in price through forward contracts, to avoid spikes in spot prices.
 In this session treasurers discuss their commodities hedging strategies, examining the use of forwards, futures, options, and swaps to manage exposure to price volatility in key commodities for both US and Lat Am buyers and suppliers.

 4.00pm -4.45pm